aws-samples/shopfloor-connectivity/docs/core/schedule-config.md

 Default is 1000

 ---

+### Metadata

+The optional [Metadata](../README.md#Metadata) element can be used to add additional data to the output at the schedule level.
+If metadata is specified, which is a map of string indexed values, it will be added to the output at the schedule level as an element that can be configured through the "Metadata" entry of the ElementNames configuration element.

+**Type**: Map[String, String]

+---

 ### Name

 Name of the schedule, this name is passed with the collected data to the configured targets.

 **Type**: String